IxI-Enki/PoseUebung-016/diagrams/state.md

     IState <|..
 ConcreteStateA : implements
     IState <|..
 ConcreteStateB : implements

- %%   note for Context "Context holds a reference to some State object.\nThe Context delegates to the State object for handling requests."
+    note for Context "Manages the current state and can switch states."
- %%   note for IState "State interface declares a common interface for all concrete states."
+    %% note for IState "State interface declares a common interface for all concrete states." note for ConcreteStateA "Implements behavior for State A." note for ConcreteStateB "Implements behavior for State B."
- %%   note for ConcreteStateA "ConcreteStateA implements the State interface and defines a behavior associated with this state."
- %%   note for ConcreteStateB "ConcreteStateB implements the State interface and defines a behavior associated with this state."
 ```
 ---
 ### <p align="center"> Sequence Diagram </p>